apache/flagon/site/_docs/stack/scaling.md

 ### Wonky Things that Can and Will Happen as You Benchmark

 1. You just finished a benchmarking session after modifying UserALE.js to produce less data.
 What you find is that your new store size is either dramatically bigger than your last benchmark or smaller (which should be impossible).
 What happened is a thing called [merging](https://www.elastic.co/guide/en/elasticsearch/guide/current/merge-process.html).
 It is a good thing, but it can be a confusing thing while you're benchmarking against your store size.
 Essentially, each Elastic shard is an index.
 As data is collected it's gathered into segments within an index.
 Each segment is an element of your index and takes up storage, so as your collect data, especially if its collected at a high rate, the number of segments grows quickly consuming a lot of storage.
-Elastic (Lucene) indexes, merge these segments into larger and larger segments, thus reducing the overall number of segments to reduce storage needs and resource consumption.
+As Elastic (Lucene) indexes, it merges these segments into larger and larger segments, thus reducing the overall number of segments to reduce storage needs and resource consumption.
 This process does involve duplicating and deleting old segments.
 This means that depending on when you make a call to Elastic's `STATS` API, you might be looking at the store size at different stages in the merging process.
 If your store size looks smaller than your last benchmark.
 You should re-run it then wait.
 If your store size looks way to big, then just wait.
 After a minute or two, call the `STATS` API again, and you'll probably see a store size that makes much more sense once Elastic has finished its latest merge operation.

 ### Summary
 Benchmarking and adjusting your data-rate so that you can scale how you want to is made very easy in Apache Flagon.
 We combine easily deployed and modified capabilities with the power of Elastic's APIs and visualization capabilities.
 Again, our single-node container is not a scaling solution.
 It's an ingredient, a potent one, that not only serves as the building block for your cluster, but also a benchmarking tool so that your Apache Flagon cluster meets your needs for capability, scale and cost.